 The factors to consider when choosing a location for your clothing business are;

-- Competition: – most of the time, this is not a big factor, as several retailers operate within one area without stifling the others. the goods are always as different as customer preferences.
+Most of the time, this is not a big factor, as several retailers operate within one area without stifling the others.

 If you are getting single items, pricing is what is key.